 Dedicated to advancing the broad interests of the health and human services sector, Thrall served as an appointed member on Governor Quinn's Human Services Commission, chaired the Chicago Alliance for Collaborative Effort ("CACE"), and led the Donor's Forum Public/Nonprofit Partnership Initiative Policy Forum.
 Thrall was a founding member of Illinois Partners for Human Services and served as an appointed member of the City of Chicago's Volunteerism Advisory Board.

-Ms. Thrall joined United Way in 2009 after serving as Chief Executive Officer of YWCA Metropolitan Chicago, a human service agency with 160 employees serving over 130,000 people annually through economic empowerment programs, early childhood services and rape crisis services.
+Ms. Thrall joined United Way in 2009 after serving as CEO of YWCA Metropolitan Chicago, a human service agency with 160 employees serving over 130,000 people annually through economic empowerment programs, early childhood and rape crisis services.
 As CEO of the YWCA Metropolitan Chicago, she led its transformation, developing the concept for the "Model YWCA," opening the first of three new centers, launching its first capital campaign in 40 years and creating an infrastructure for sustained legislative advocacy.

 Prior to joining the YWCA, Thrall was a division director of Campbell & Company, a leading national consulting firm specializing in providing counsel to large nonprofits.
 There she worked with clients such as the University of Notre Dame, National PTA in Chicago, National Children's Museum, and Children's National Medical Center, both in Washington, D.C., among others.
 Before that she served as senior director at Los Angeles-based Starlight Children's Foundation International.

 Laura holds a Master's degree with distinction in Public Service Management from DePaul University in Chicago.
-A 29-year resident of Chicago, she has just relocated to the Annapolis, Maryland region.
-She and her partner Kevin Booth have five adult children between them, residing in New York, Chicago, Atlanta and Kansas City.
+A 29-year resident of Chicago, she relocated to the Annapolis, Maryland region in 2012.
+She and her partner Kevin Booth have five adult children between them, residing in New York, Chicago and Atlanta.

 Chief Development Officer